By continuing to access our website, you agree to our privacy policy and use of cookies.

 Certain categories of coverage—called “excepted benefits”—are not subject to certain federal consumer protections, including the ACA’s requirement for comprehensive coverage.
 Fixed indemnity coverage is exempt from these protections because it is designed to provide a source of income replacement rather than full medical coverage.

 Effective for plan years beginning on or after Jan.
-1, 2025, the final rule requires a consumer notice to be provided when offering fixed indemnity excepted benefits coverage in the group market to ensure that consumers can distinguish between this coverage and comprehensive medical coverage.
-Health plans and issuers must prominently display the notice in marketing, application and enrollment (and reenrollment) materials.
+1, 2025, the final rule required a consumer notice to be provided when offering fixed indemnity excepted benefits coverage in the group market to ensure that consumers can distinguish between this coverage and comprehensive medical coverage.
+Health plans and issuers were to prominently display the notice in marketing, application and enrollment (and reenrollment) materials.
+However, this requirement was vacated by a federal court on December 4, 2024.

 In the July 2023 proposed rule, the Departments proposed new standards regarding the payment standards and noncoordination requirement for fixed indemnity excepted benefits.
 The Departments are not finalizing these proposed standards at this time, but they intend to address the issues in future rulemaking after additional study and consideration.